ECS-251-W2020/final-project-synapse/README.md

 java-profiler-app is the directory containing code with thread safety violation.

-ListObject contains the actual data and timestamps that are needed to observe how different threads affect each other.
+ListObject contains the actual data and timestamps recording when it's added to arraylist1.

 java-profiler-app/src/com/company/datarace/objects/ConcurrentObjects.java contains a global variable arraylist1, an array of ListObject.